galaxyproject/SARS-CoV-2/Variation/README.md

   sra-run: SRR10971381
  ```

-to understand the extent of sequence variation within these samples we performed the following analysis.
-First we use a Galaxy workflow to perform the following steps:
+To understand the extent of sequence variation within these samples we performed the following analysis.
+First, we used a Galaxy workflow to perform the following steps:

  1. Mapped all reads against COVID-19 reference [NC_045512.2](https://www.ncbi.nlm.nih.gov/nuccore/NC_045512) using `bwa mem`
  2. Filtered reads with mapping quality of at least 20, that were mapped as proper pairs
  3. Performed realignments using `lofreq viterbi`
  4. Called variants using `lofreq call`
  5. Annotated variants using `snpeff` against database created from NC_045512.2 GenBank file
  6. Converted VCFs into tab delimited datasets

- Next we analyzed tab delimited data in a [Jupyter notebook](variation_analysis.ipynb).
+ Next, we analyzed this tab delimited data in a [Jupyter notebook](variation_analysis.ipynb).

 ## Inputs

 ### Workflow

 1. GenBank file for the reference COVID-19 [genome](https://www.ncbi.nlm.nih.gov/nuccore/NC_045512).

    The GenBank record is used by `snpeff` to generate a database for variant annotation.
-2. Set illumina reads (in this case a collection of unfiltered reads from `SRR10903401`, `SRR10903402`, and `SRR10971381`)
+2. Set of illumina reads (in this case a collection of unfiltered reads from `SRR10903401`, `SRR10903402`, and `SRR10971381`)

 ### Jupyter notebook

-Jupyter notebook requires GenBank file (#1 from above) and the output of the workflow described below.
+The Jupyter notebook requires the GenBank file (#1 from above) and the output of the workflow described below.

 ## Outputs